MARITIME TRENDS THAT MATTER IN 2018

 3. Taking smarter actions with machine learning and data science

 At the end of the day though, our ability as humans to understand vast troves of data is limited by our cognitive abilities and memories.
 Software can now be taught to become increasingly intelligent - to the point where it can synthesize analysis at a speed and depth that would have been unthinkable even a few years ago.

 Every owner-operator we speak to knows that their biggest asset is their people.
 They also know that they can make their teams smarter by leveraging technology that can help them make better decisions.
 Machine learning software makes this achievable quickly, by consistently improving recommendations and refining predictions, so that each subsequent decision every team makes is stronger than the last.

 Ultimately, these innovations around data will be creating value in the maritime industry for owners and operators in 2018.
 While the future of an IoT-enabled autonomous ship being seamlessly traded on the spot market via blockchain is one we support and hope to contribute to, the trends that matter are those that will help owners win today.

 Companies that embrace better vessel data capture (relative to the manual processes in place now with noon reporting), collaboration, and action in 2018 will be optimally prepared for 2019, 2020 and beyond.
 And who knows, maybe those flying cars are closer than we think too.

-By Anthony DiMare, CEO and Cofounder
+By Anthony DiMare, Co-Founder

 Nautilus Labs is a technology company focused on advancing the efficiency of maritime transportation.
 We drive positive transformation and sustainability in the shipping industry.
 Nautilus Platform enables owner-operators to easily optimize their business for speed and consumption through a cloud-based analytics platform that provides unified fleet intelligence.
 To learn more, click here.